 However, exceptions exist.
 Some of the best chainsaws for professional use incorporate shorter bars for added maneuverability.
 Often contractors in climbing harnesses use these saws to work among branches at height.

 Strictly speaking, a chainsaw with a 12-inch bar and a good blade should cut through a 12-inch tree.
 In practical terms, however, maximum cutting capacities usually run a couple of inches shorter than bar length.
 When shopping for a replacement chain, keep in mind that the bar and chain lengths must have the same measurements.

 Before getting to work, learn how to use a chainsaw safely.
 If at all possible, learn from someone with practical experience.

-A certain amount of vibration is inevitable, but better chainsaws use special engine mounts to reduce it.
-Spring-mounted handles further insulate the user from vibration as well.
-Be sure to check if the chainsaw handle allows sufficient space for a comfortable grip with gloved hands.
+A variety of minor features can make the difference between a good gas chainsaw and the best gas chainsaw.
+Any chainsaw comes with some level of vibration, but better chainsaws use special engine mounts to keep it to a minimum.
+Spring-mounted handles further buffer against vibration.
+Just make sure the chainsaw handle allows sufficient space for a comfortable grip with gloved hands.

 Our Top Picks

 Now that you’ve learned about the major features, let’s put that knowledge into practice and check out some of the best gas chainsaws available.